joelberkeley/spidr/README.md

 _Accelerated machine learning with dependent types_

-spidr is a research project; expect reliability, but breaking changes.
-We are currently missing automatic differentiation and gradient-based optimizers.
+spidr is a research project; expect reliability and breaking changes.
+We have yet to implement automatic differentiation and gradient-based optimizers.

-See the [online reference](https://joelberkeley.github.io/spidr/) for API documentation, and the [tutorials](tutorials/README.md) for extended discussions of spidr's architecture.
+See the [online reference](https://joelberkeley.github.io/spidr/) for API documentation, and the [tutorials](tutorials/README.md) for extended discussion of spidr's architecture.

 ### Install